Panjpeer Rocks

-Panjpeer Rocks is a tourist attraction.
+Panjpeer Rocks is a cliff in Pakistan.
 It is located in Union Council Narar of Tehsil Kahuta, about 70 km away from the capital Islamabad.
-Adjacent places include Punjar, Kotli Sattian, and Sore village that includes Manjan Lake and Sore Waterfall.
+It is approximately 5500 feet above the sea level.
+Adjacent places include Panjar, Kotli Sattian, and Sore village that includes Manjan Lake and Sore waterfall.

 History

 The rocks are named after five holy men who meditated a thousand year ago.